Newfooty Tribute Website.

 Crestlin 3-D Colour List 1962-63

 When Newfooty returned under the Crestlin moniker in the mid-1960s, the game had a new figure to deal with.
-As with Subbuteo, the Newfooty 3-D plastic figures needed to be painted.
+As with Subbuteo, the Newfooty 3-D plastic figures needed to be painted of course.
 This gave Newfooty more flexibility as to what colours were available.
-The 1962-63 price list has a huge section on team colours.
+The 1962-63 price list had a huge section on team colours.
 For the first time, these included team names alongside the colours, finally matching up to the Subbuteo lists.
 Oddly, some of the quirky Subbuteo colours transfer across.
 For example, the yellow and black striped team with white shorts is described as Barnet and Milan, and Brazil have blue sleeves and black shorts alongside Torquay.
 Was this copies from Subbuteo, or did both share a third source?

 What is more interesting is the addition of lots of the smaller national teams.
 It is very surprising to see countries like India, Pakistan, Antilles, and Nicaragua being advertised in 1962.
 Reading football books of the era, it is rare for anyone to be interested in football this far from home.
 I own a World Cup book that includes all the qualifying, but few of these teams feature in either 1962 or 1958.
 I assume Newfooty had access to some form of official FIFA colours list?